GR20 Hiking Guide: All You Need to Know About the Toughest Trek in Europe

 GR20-Corsica-Andy-Cochrane-1

-GR20 Background: What to Know
+GR20 Corsica Background: What to Know

 The Grande Randonnée No. 20, better known as the GR20, is a 112-mile trail that winds through the rugged interior of Corsica, a French island in the Mediterranean.
 Often referred to as the “toughest trek in Europe,” the trail is rocky and unrelenting, despite being well marked and incredibly scenic.
 What truly sets the GR20 apart is the solitude you’ll find, especially compared to other classic hikes in Europe.

-The origins of the GR20 can be traced back to the 1950s, but it wasn’t until 1972 that the modern route was established.
+The origins of the GR20 trail can be traced back to the 1950s, but it wasn’t until 1972 that the modern route was established.
 In 2015 a handful of technical sections were closed due to mudslides which tragically killed a group of hikers.
 Some sections reopened in 2022 as “alternate routes,” although many signs, guidebooks, and trail maps still do not list them, likely to keep inexperienced hikers out of danger.
 While the revised route is incredibly well-built and well-marked, these alternates are a mixed bag.

 "What truly sets the GR20 apart is the solitude..."

-The GR20 is typically broken into 16 stages with huts at the end of each one, allowing casual hikers to enjoy a leisurely pace by tackling one section per day.
-Faster hikers may opt for double segments, cutting the time in half.
-Wanting to move quickly over the terrain, we opted to fastpack the full route and gave ourselves four days to go end to end.
+Wanting to move quickly over the terrain, we opted to fastpack the complete GR20 and gave ourselves four days to go end to end.
 And, hoping to see fewer people along the way, we chose to take all of the alternate routes, including the most notorious section, the Cirque of Solitude.

 GR20-Corsica-Andy-Cochrane-14